 - 1 × 8.8 cm (3.5 in) deck gun with 220 rounds

 After the U-99 was launched, the crew trained at Kiel and St. Nazaire before departing for her first patrol on June 18th, 1940.
 The first patrol would take the boat to the North Sea for operations.
 During the patrol, the German battleship Scharnhorst’s seaplane attacked the U-99 due to mistaken identity.
 The U-Boat returned to port on June 25th, 2012, for repairs in Kiel, Germany.

 Second Combat Patrol of the U-99

-After two days of repairs inport, the U-99 departed Germany to conduct a patrol to the west/south-west of Ireland.
-Just two days later, the boat was attacked by German aircraft and had to crash dive resulting in striking the seabed.
-During the patrol, the boat sank six ships and captured a seventh one.
-On July 8th, the escorts of Convoy HX 53 dropped 100 depth charges against the U-99, but the boat escaped without major damage and ended her patrol on July 21st.
+After two days of repairs in port, the U-99 departed Germany to patrol the west/southwest of Ireland.
+Two days later, the boat was attacked by German aircraft and had to crash dive, striking the seabed.
+During the patrol, the boat sank six ships and captured a seventh.
+On July 8th, the escorts of Convoy HX 53 dropped 100 depth charges against the U-99, but the boat escaped without significant damage and ended her patrol on July 21st.

 U-99’s Third and Fourth Combat Patrols

 The U-99 got underway on July 25th to patrol the North Atlantic.
 She is credited with sinking four ships and damaging three.
-On July 31st, Convoy OB 191 escorts dropped 20 depth charges on the U-Boat without damaging her.
+On July 31st, Convoy OB 191 escorts dropped 20 depth charges on the U-Boat without harming her.
 The third patrol ended on August 5th, 1940.
-The fourth combat patrol for the boat didn’t start for almost a full month after the third on September 4th, 1940 for a patrol of the North Atlantic.
-During this patrol, a total of seven ships were sunk with the U-Boat returning on September 25th.
-Two days later on September 27th, the boat suffered minor damage on September 27th.
+The fourth combat patrol for the boat didn’t start for almost a month after the third on September 4th, 1940, for a patrol of the North Atlantic.
+During this patrol, seven ships were sunk, with the U-Boat returning on September 25th.
+Two days later, on September 27th, the boat suffered minor damage on September 27th.

 World War 2 U-Boat Video